john-mayou/Calculator-App/README.md

 I ended up expanding on this idea, adding:

--   order of operation
+-   Order of operation
--   parentheses
+-   Parentheses
--   exponents
+-   Exponents
--   ability to add as many values / operations as the user wants
+-   Ability to add as many values / operations as the user wants

 I also wanted to focus on having a seamless UI/UX experience for the user